 In 2021, four capacity building interns completed our program, and since 1995, 194 capacity building interns have gone on to become effective leaders who will ultimately grow their teams and organizations for greater momentum in the Bible translation movement.
 The more we build capacity in this way, the more languages can be reached.

 To keep up with the growing demand for Bible translation, we need approximately 100 more leaders in supporting roles over the next three years for the successful design, monitoring, and completion of every project.

 How the Seed Company Internship Program Identifies Candidates

 The Seed Company Internship Program isn’t just about providing professional training; it’s also about making disciples who make disciples.
 We care about the whole person, their walk with the Lord, and their ministry.

 Many candidates have already obtained bachelor’s degrees or master’s degrees in theology when they apply to the Internship Program.
-We look for candidates with a demonstrated vision for—and a calling to—wider service in Bible translation, who exhibit spiritual maturity, moral character, and leadership abilities.
+We look for candidates with a demonstrated vision for—and a calling to—wider service in Bible translation.
+In addition, they must exhibit spiritual maturity, moral character, and leadership abilities.

 When a qualified candidate applies, a growth plan and proposed budget are created for them.
 As they progress through their internship, they provide reports documenting their progress and receive mentoring at the local level to help ensure their success.
 At the end, they are awarded an achievement document and go on to serve in local and regional Bible translation organizations around the world.